Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Introduction

-Many works were proposed to investigate computation offloading issues with edge-cloud computing in IoT networks.
-Some offloading strategies in \cite{22}, \cite{23}, \cite{24}, \cite{25} utilized edge or cloud services to tackle IoT computation issues with the objective of minimizing offloading costs and cloud resources by leveraging Lyapunov or conventional convex optimization methods.
+Many works were proposed to investigate computation offloading issues with edge-cloud computing in IoT networks with blockchain.
+The offloading strategies proposed in \cite{12}, \cite{13} utilized edge or cloud services to tackle blockchain-based IoT computation issues with the objective of minimizing offloading costs and cloud resources by leveraging Lyapunov or conventional convex optimization methods.
 But such conventional offloading optimization algorithms only work well for low-complexity online models and usually require prior knowledge of system statistics that is difficult to acquire in practical scenarios.
-To overcome such challenges, Reinforcement Learning (RL) has emerged as an efficient technique which allows a learning agent to adjust its policy and derive an optimal solution via trial and error to achieve the best long-term goal without requiring any prior environment information \cite{26}.
-Nevertheless, in complex offloading problems with multi-user multi-IoT device scenarios, the dimension of state and action space can be extremely high that makes RL-based solutions inefficient \cite{27}, \cite{28}.
-Fortunately, Deep Reinforcement Learning (DRL) methods \cite{29} such as deep Q-network (DQN) have been introduced as a strong alternative to solve such high-dimensional problems and demonstrated its scalability and offloading efficiency in various MEC-based applications, such as multi-base station virtual MEC \cite{30}, multi-IoT networks \cite{31}.
-The work in \cite{32} introduced a multi-platform of edge and clouds for vehicular networks where offloading and resource allocation problem was formulated and then solved by RL-based methods.
-To provide a corporative computation service, the authors in \cite{25}, \cite{33} investigated offloading issues in the combined fog/edge and cloud computing frameworks where offloading decision, computation and communication resources are formulated as a joint optimization problem.
-However, the authors proposed to decouple the original optimization problem into different sub-optimization problems and addressed them separately, which can be inefficient and complicated.
+To overcome such challenges, Reinforcement Learning (RL) \cite{14} has emerged as an efficient technique which allows a learning agent to adjust its policy and derive an optimal solution via trial and error to achieve the best long-term goal without requiring any prior environment information.
+Nevertheless, in complex offloading problems with multi-user multi-IoT device scenarios, the dimension of state and action space can be extremely high that makes RL-based solutions inefficient.
+Fortunately, Deep Reinforcement Learning (DRL) methods \cite{add2} such as deep Q-network (DQN) have been introduced as a strong alternative to solve such high-dimensional problems in blockchain-based edge cloud offloading tasks \cite{15}, \cite{16}.
+The authors in \cite{23} paid attention to an edge offloading scheme for blockchain mining tasks that can be offloaded to the edge clouds, in order to enhance the quality of service (QoS) and mitigate the mining burden posed on mobile miners.
+The study in \cite{24} proposed a blockchain-based MEC model for future wireless networks, where computation offloading and resource allocation are jointly optimized with respect to spectrum allocation, block size, number of consecutive blocks via a double-dueling deep Q network.
+The authors in \cite{25} paid attention to a cooperative computation offloading framework for blockchain-based IoT networks.
+An MA-DRL algorithm is designed which allows IoT devices to collaboratively explore the offloading environments in order to minimize long-term offloading costs.